e2ecensor/newDisguiser/README.md

 ### Analysis Code

 The analysis scripts aim to identify the inconsistency experiened by different paths toward different backend control servers from one vantage point.

+Code repository:
+- http_censorship.py: this code is for analyzing the total detected censorship and categorize by countries.
+- http_server_censorship.py: this code is utilized in the experiment for censorship measurements from distributed vantage points to control servers from different cloud services.
+- http_suspicious_server.py: this code is for analyzing censorship diversity in different paths from various vantage points towards control servers that belongs to different cloud services.